-One year later, a man named Nadesalingam sought refuge for the same reason.
-A Tamil, Nadesalingam is said to still bare scars, and wear the shrapnel that exploded onto him from a government bomb.
+One year later, a man named Nadesalingam, or Nades for short, sought refuge for the same reason.
+A Tamil, Nades is said to still bare scars from the shrapnel that exploded onto him from a government bomb.

-In Australia, Priya and Nadesalingam met.
+In Australia, Priya and Nades met.
 They married.
-Nadesalingam got a job in the Biloela meatworks.
+Nades got a job in the Biloela meatworks.
 They had two children.
 It was surely a life previously unimaginable to a woman who watched a man she loved burn.

 For more than three years, the couple lived in Biloela, a small community in Central Queensland.

-Then, in March last year, Priya’s bridging visa expired.
-She says she was in communication with a case worker from the Department of Home Affairs, according to The Guardian.
+Then, in March 2018, Priya’s bridging visa expired.
+She says she was in communication with a caseworker from the Department of Home Affairs, according to The Guardian.
 Priya was expecting a new visa to arrive.

 It never came, though.

-Instead, while Nadesalingam was getting ready for work and Priya was preparing a bottle for her seven month old baby, their home was stormed by police.
+Instead, while Nades was getting ready for work and Priya was preparing a bottle for her then seven-month-old baby, their home was stormed by police.